Heidi Watney: Early life

 Watney attended Clovis West High School in Fresno, participating in hurdles, diving, gymnastics and cheerleading.
 She was a National Merit Scholar and attended the University of San Diego on an academic scholarship, where she graduated with honors in 2003.
 Watney has competed in the Miss California USA pageant, where she was the first runner-up in 2002.

 Career

 Beginning in September 2003, Watney worked for KMPH-TV (FOX 26) in Fresno.
 She started as the morning traffic reporter before transitioning to the weekend sports anchor and weekday sports reporter in 2005.

 Watney moved to Massachusetts in 2008 and began working at New England Sports Network (NESN).
 She served as a gameday reporter for the Boston Red Sox.
 Watney also hosted Ultimate Red Sox Show and Red Sox Report.

 In January 2012, Watney began working for Time Warner Cable SportsNet as a reporter for LA Galaxy.
 However, she was hired by MLB Network in November 2012 where she spent nine years.
 She is formerly the host of Quick Pitch.
 She joined Apple TV+ in 2022.

-Heidi Watney worked as a field level reporter for the MLB on TBS in 2022.
+Heidi Watney worked as a field level reporter for MLB on TBS in 2022.